ArivAhuja/pawns-board-game-ood/OurPawnsBoardGame/docs/README.md

 - The new influence value are small numbers below the cell score.
 - In the hand, the magenta in the influence grid is downgrade and green is upgrade.
 - You can use the decks blueVariantDeck.config and redVariantDeck.config in docs/ to use decks with the new influence capabilities.
+- If the deck given has varient influence cards, the game will use the new influence system automatically.